After last week’s defeat to Japan, can Wales end their 18-game losing streak in Kobe?

 Live stream Japan v Wales for FREE in the UK

-BBC iPlayer is free to use, but you do need an up-to-date TV Licence to stream live TV in the UK.
-You’ll also need to complete a simple registration to access the service.
+BBC iPlayer and S4C Clic are free to use, but you do need an up-to-date TV Licence to stream live TV in the UK.
+You’ll also need to complete a simple registration to access the services.

 Travelling outside the UK on Saturday morning?
 A VPN can help you tune into the game as if you were back home.
 Here’s how…